grayherm/handbook/docs/ch0/getting-started.md

 ### 2c.
 Uninstalling

-Unload all the mods, select "More" and select "Unsubscribe From All Mods".
-If you can't, unsubscribe from all the mods manually.
+Unload all the mods, select "More" and then select "Unsubscribe From All Mods".
+If you can't do so then unsubscribe from all the mods manually.

-## 3. Setting up Task Force Arrowhead Radio or Advanced Combat Radio Environment 2
+## 3. Setting up Task Force Arrowhead Radio

 ### 3a.
 Task Force Arrowhead Radio (TFAR)